Please select a partnership to see additional information:

 Practitioners must always consider the safety and welfare of a child as the overriding consideration when making decisions on whether to share relevant information about the child without consent.
 In many instances a failure to pass on information, that might have prevented a child suffering harm, would be far more serious and dangerous than an incident of unjustified disclosure.

-Practitioners should seek advice and consultation when in doubt.
+Practitioners should seek advice and consultation from a manager or supervisor when in doubt, in addition to consulting with their Information Governance Lead/Team where appropriate.
 Advice must be sought and consultation must take place within a time frame which is not detrimental to the child’s interests.

-Practitioners must share relevant information when they are in situations where there is a statutory duty or Court Order requiring the information to be shared.
+Practitioners must share relevant information securely when they are in situations where there is a statutory duty or Court Order requiring the information to be shared.
+Practitioners must consult with their local policy and procedure for sharing information securely for example; if Secure File Transfer is their local authorities’ preferred method of sending information securely then this procedure should be followed.
+If a practitioner is ever in doubt regarding how to send information securely or requires further guidance, they should seek advice from their Information Governance Lead/Team.
 However, wherever possible, the individual concerned should be informed about the information to be shared, the reasons and to whom it will be disclosed, being mindful of situations where to do so would place a child at increased risk of harm.

-Information may be shared without consent if a practitioner has reason to believe that there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner.
+Information may be shared securely without consent if a practitioner has another legal basis under data protection to share.
 When decisions are made to share or withhold information, practitioners should record who has been given the information and why.

-Information should only be shared on a need-to-know basis, i.e. necessary for the purpose for which they are sharing it and shared only with those people who need it.
+Information should only be shared on a need-to-know basis, i.e. necessary for the purpose for which they are sharing it and shared only with those people who need it securely.

 Practitioners should ensure that the information they share is relevant, accurate, factual and up-to-date; where opinion is given, this should be made clear to the recipient.